American Express Gold Card Review: Get $100 Gift Cards

 You can manage your account online or through your mobile phone, so you always have access to your balance.
 Foreign transactions will cost you 2.7% of the transaction amount in U.S. funds.
 Late fees will be either $35 or 2.99% of your past due balance, whichever amount is higher.

-If you’re the type of consumer who prefers to pay off your credit card balances each month anyway, then a charge card like American Express Gold can benefit you.
+If you’re the type of consumer who prefers to pay off your credit card balances each month anyway, then a charge card like an American Express Gold or Premier Rewards Gold can benefit you.
 It’s a good thing when a card can give us something back through rewards and points without making it too easy for us to fall into debt.

 For more great card products from American Express, here’s where to go.